NEONScience/NEON-Data-Skills/_posts/2014-10-29-Creating-Square-Plot-Boundaries-From-Centroids-in-R.md

 </section><!-- /#table-of-contents -->

 #About This Activity
-Sometimes you have a set of plot centroid (center of the plot) values in x,y format.
-You need to derive the plot boundaries.
-If the plot is a circle, this task is quite simple using a buffer function in R or a GIS package.
+Sometimes we have a set of plot centroid (marking the center of a plot) values in x,y format.
+We need to derive the plot boundaries or edges of the plot, from the centroids.
+If the plot is a circle, we can generate the plot boundary using a buffer function in R or a GIS package.
 However, creating a SQUARE boundary around a centroid requires an alternate approach.
 This activity presents a way to create square polygons of a given radius (referring to half of the plots width), for each plot centroid location in a dataset.

-This activity requires a ".csv" (Comma Separatef Value) file that contains the plot centroids in X,Y format and preferably some sort of unique plot ID.
-The data used in this activity were collected at the National Ecological Observatory Network field site in San Joachium Experimental Range, California.
+This activity requires a ".csv" (Comma Separated Value) file that contains the plot centroids in X,Y format and preferably some sort of unique plot ID.
+The data used in this activity were collected at the National Ecological Observatory Network field site in San Joaquin Experimental Range, California.

 **We'd Like to Thank**